 - Slopes can cause loss-of-control and tip-over accidents, which can result in severe injury or death.
-Be familiar with the emergency parking brake, along with the power unit controls and their functions. - If the power unit is equipped with a fold down roll bar, it must be locked in the upright position when operating on any slope. - Use low range (if equipped) when operating on slopes greater than 15 degrees. - Do not stop or start suddenly when operating on slopes. - Never shift between high and low range while on a slope.
-Always move the power unit to level ground and engage the parking brake before shifting range or placing the power unit in neutral. - Variables such as wet surfaces and loose ground will reduce the degree of safety.
-Do not drive where the machine could lose traction or tip over. - Keep alert for hidden hazards in the terrain. - Stay away from drop-offs, ditches, and embankments. - Sharp turns should be avoided when operating on slopes. - Pulling loads on hills decreases safety.
-It is the responsibility of the owner/operator to determine loads that can safely be controlled on slopes. - Transport the machine with the attachment lowered or close to the ground to improve stability. - While operating on slopes, drive in an up and down direction whenever possible.
-If turning is necessary while driving across slopes, reduce your speed and turn slowly in the downhill direction. - Ensure a sufficient supply of fuel for continuous operation.
-A minimum of one-half tank of fuel is recommended.
+Be familiar with the emergency parking brake, along with the power unit controls and their functions. - Do not operate on slopes greater than 10 degrees. - Do not stop or start suddenly when operating on slopes. - Variables such as wet surfaces and loose ground will reduce the degree of safety.
+Do not drive where the machine could lose traction or tip over. - Keep alert for hidden hazards in the terrain. - Stay away from drop-offs, ditches, and embankments. - Sharp turns should be avoided when operating on slopes. - Transport the machine with the attachment lowered or close to the ground to improve stability. - While operating on slopes, drive in an up and down direction whenever possible.
+If turning is necessary while driving across slopes, reduce your speed and turn slowly in the downhill direction.